• Loading stock data...

 How will the U.S.-Israel attacks on Iran impact the World Cup?

-Either way, FIFA has to contend with the fallout of a World Cup host nation—the president of which it recently awarded its inaugural Peace Prize—attacking a tournament participant just months out from kickoff, putting the global governing body that prefers to stay politically neutral in a difficult situation.
+FIFA is contending with the fallout from a World Cup host nation—the president of which it recently awarded its inaugural Peace Prize—attacking a tournament participant just months out from kickoff, putting the global governing body that prefers to stay politically neutral in a difficult situation.

 What’s going on with Fan Fests?